DDoxZ/Interfaces/README.md

 ## About

-Group Project of a Food & Social App using html, css and javascript.
+Group Project of a Food & Social App using html, css and javascript. <br>
-TailWind used for css.
+TailWind used for css. <br>
+This project is aimed for mobile use, so take that in consideration when checking it out

 ## Learned
  - HTML